pSciComp/PracticalScientificComputing/README.md

 #### Cloud vs. Cluster

 - Understand how cloud infrastructures differ from clusters in terms of:
-  - project life-cycle (provision → run → teardown)
+  - project life-cycle (provision → run → teardown).
-  - resource availability and elasticity
+  - resource availability and elasticity.
-  - (pre‑)configuration and bootstrap requirements
+  - (pre‑)configuration and bootstrap requirements.
-  - interaction capabilities (interactive APIs vs batch interfaces)
+  - interaction capabilities (interactive APIs vs batch interfaces).
-  - monitoring and observability
+  - monitoring and observability.
-  - I/O characteristics (object storage vs POSIX/parallel filesystems)
+  - I/O characteristics (object storage vs POSIX/parallel filesystems).

 - Get a decision checklist to choose cloud, cluster, or hybrid for a workload.